-Art at the BlueLine, an outdoor multimedia art exhibition, marked the opening of the 13th annual celebration of City of Water Day in the Seaport district on Saturday.
-Organized by the Waterfront Alliance and named after the demarcation line that marks how far inland high tides will reach by 2100, Art at the BlueLine features diverse artworks from award-winning climate artists Justin Brice Guariglia, Kamau Ware and Sarah Cameron Sunde to highlight the threat of sea level rise and coastal flooding.
+Art at the BlueLine, an outdoor multimedia art exhibition, was exhibited during the 13th annual City of Water Day in the Seaport district on Saturday.
+Organized by the Waterfront Alliance and named after the demarcation line that sets the boundaries on how far high tides will reach inland in 80 years.
+Art at the BlueLine showcases a number of artworks from award-winning artists such as Justin Brice Guariglia, Kamau Ware and Sarah Cameron Sunde to highlight the threat of sea level rise and coastal flooding.

 “This year finds us in a very different place—struggling against the tide of a global pandemic and once again acutely aware of the vulnerability of our region to the unpredictable and catastrophic,” said Cortney Worrall, President of the Waterfront Alliance, in a press statement.
 “We must prepare our region for climate change—to protect the homes and businesses, the physical and cultural infrastructure that makes our region unique and helps ensure the safety and well-being of our residents.”